 Mae Ya Waterfall

-The Mae Ya Waterfall is one of the most spectacular waterfalls in Northern Thailand and so one of Chiang Mai’s most beautiful things to visit.
-It is a bit off the usual tourist routes, on the edge of the Doi Inthanon National Park.
-In the morning you can admire this nature attraction all by yourself.
-From 30 levels, the Mae Ya Waterfall plunges over 250 meters into the depth, making it one of the largest waterfalls in Thailand.
-If you feel like you can take a refreshing dip in the river, or just enjoying the wonderful ambience in nature.
-Mae Ya Waterfall is reached by a short and easy 20-minute hike from the parking.
+Mae Ya Waterfall is one of the most spectacular waterfalls in northern Thailand and one of the most beautiful natural sights in the Chiang Mai area.
+It is located a bit off the beaten track, on the edge of the above-mentioned Doi Inthanon National Park.
+Especially in the early morning, you often have this natural jewel all to yourself.
+From 30 levels, the Mae Ya Waterfall plunges over 250 meters into the depths, making it one of the largest waterfalls in Thailand.
+If you feel like it, take a refreshing dip in the river or just enjoy the magnificent ambience of nature.

-A visit to Wat Umong is one of the insider tips for Chiang Mai.
-Located in the jungle, this tunnel temple is often known as the temple of the forest.
-Unique here is the tunnel system, which is located under a 700-year-old chedi.
-In the niches of the Wat Umong Tunnel Temple, Buddha statues of every size and shape can be found in almost every corner.
-Beautiful are also the “talking trees” – where wise quotes are written.
-A unique attraction in Chaing Mai, if you want to move away from the usual tourist flows.
+A visit to Wat Umong is one of the insider tips in Chiang Mai.
+Located in the jungle, this particular tunnel temple is often known as the temple of the forest.
+Unique here is the tunnel system, which is located under an approximate 700-year-old Chedi.
+In the niches of Wat Umong Tunnel Temple, you will also discover Buddha statues of all shapes and sizes in almost every corner.
+Really idyllic are also the so-called “Talking Trees“, on which wise sayings inspire visitors.
+A wonderful attraction to see in Chiang Mai if you want to get a little off the beaten path.

 Royal Park Rajapruek

-Another highly recommended attraction in Chiang Mai is Royal Park Rajapruek, 9 km from the Old Town.
-This huge botanical garden enchants with beautiful flowers and plants from all over the world.
-During a visit, you will walk through the most diverse countries of the world, marvel at the tulips in Holland and the palm trees from Morocco.
-In the middle of the complex is also a beautiful temple building, the Ho Kham Luang Royal Pavilion.
-A special highlight is the Orchid Pavilion, where you can visit the most incredible orchid plants.
+The Royal Park Rajapruek is an absolutely recommendable attraction in Chiang Mai, only 9 kilometers away from the old town.
+Numerous visitors are locals and so a visit is one of the best non-touristy things to do in Chiang Mail.
+This huge botanical garden enchants with beautiful flowers and plants, as well as impressive buildings from all over the world.
+During a tour, one walks thematically through the various countries of the world, marvels at the tulips in Holland, palm gardens from Morocco and much more.
+In the center of the complex is also a beautiful temple building, the Ho Kham Luang Royal Pavilion.
+A special gem is the Orchid Pavilion, where you can see the most incredible orchid plants.

-Tip: The excursion to the Royal Park Rajapruek is best to connect with a visit to the Wat Phra That Doi Kham temple.
-This temple complex is really worth visiting and the views over the area around Chiang Mai are fantastic.
+Tip: The trip to the Royal Park Rajapruek is best combined with a side trip to the nearby Wat Phra That Doi Kham temple.

-Although the Grand Canyon of Chiang Mai is not nearly as big as the original, but nevertheless, the landscape here is also really awesome.
-Years ago, this place was a quarry, nowadays the Grand Canyon Water Park is one of the coolest attractions in Chiang Mai.
-This huge water playground offers a lot of fun for kids, families and adventurous.
-There are high jump rocks, water courses, slides, beach bars, a Zipline and swimming possibilities.
+Although the Grand Canyon of Chiang Mai is not nearly as big as the original in America, the landscape here is really ingenious.
+Years ago, this place was used as a quarry, nowadays, the Grand Canyon with its huge water park is one of the coolest attractions in Chiang Mai.
+This spectacular water playground offers numerous fun activities for young and old.
+There are cool jumping rocks, water courses, slides, beach bars, a zip-line and various swimming options.

-Tip: There are 2 different providers in the park.
-If you want to the exciting water activities, then we can recommend the park entrance 2.
+Tip: There are 2 different providers at the park.
+If you want to go to the exciting water activities, we can recommend the park entrance 2.

 Getting to Chiang Mai

-- Boutique Hotel: The 99 The Heritage Hotel is a really chic little 4-star boutique hotel in the heart of the city.
-It inspires with a very delicious breakfast and a pool.
+- Boutique Hotel with Pool: The 99 The Heritage Hotel is a really chic 4-star boutique hotel in the heart of the city.
+Guests love the breakfast and the stunning pool.